What Do The Wealthy, The Sun, and Popular Kids Have in Common?

 Social networks behave the same way.

-Psychiatrist Jacob Moreno visualized social structures using sociograms—diagrams where each person is a node, and connections represent relationships.
+Psychiatrist Jacob Moreno visualized social structures using sociograms—diagrams where people are nodes and relationships are connections.

 In prehistoric grave sites, archaeologists found that roughly 20% of the dead were buried with about 80% of the valuables.